FOR COLLEGE AND CAREERS SYLLABUS PLEASE SCROLL DOWN

 Grooming Standards & Wearing of Uniform: The JROTC program is a uniformed program where discipline is judged by the manner in which a cadet wears a prescribed uniform as well as by the individual’s personal appearance.
 Hair will not fall over the eyebrows or extend below the bottom edge of the collar.
 Male hair styles will not excessively cover the ears.

-Refusal to Participate in JROTC Activities: Cadets refusing to participate in JROTC activities to include wearing the uniform, physical training or any other activities will be penalized appropriately and it will affect their grade.
+Refusal to Participate in JROTC Activities: Cadets refusing to participate in JROTC activities to include wearing the uniform, physical training, marching in Christmas parade or any other activities will be penalized appropriately and it will affect their grade.
 Cadets are part of a team and are both expected and required to participate in all activities and events.
 Unless there is a valid medical reason why they can’t participate, each occurrence of non-participation will result in a zero (0) for their participation grade.

-Becomes physically unable to perform the activities required of JROTC cadets.
+- Becomes physically unable to perform the activities required of JROTC cadets. (without medical reason)

 Special Team Practices: Participation in JROTC after-school special team programs is optional, but highly encouraged.
 Specific dates and times for the Color Guard, Drill, Raiders, Shooting, Academic and Leadership Teams will be briefed by the instructors in class.
 For general planning purposes, these teams will practice after school from 3:30pm – 5:30pm.